erdc/spt_dataset_manager/README.md

 If you see this error when uploading a dataset: The url and file parameters are mutually exclusive: use one, not both.

-You may need to go to: /usr/lib/tethys/lib/python2.7/site-packages/tethys_dataset_services/engines/ckan_engine.py and make it look like this:
+You may need to go to: /usr/lib/tethys/lib/python2.7/site-packages/tethys_dataset_services/engines/ckan_engine.py and mmodify this section of code to look like this:
 ```python
 def create_resource(self, dataset_id, url=None, file=None, console=False, **kwargs):
 ...